imjoy-team/ImJoy/web/public/docs/api.md

 await api.run("Python Demo Plugin", my)
 ```

-You can also run multiple plugins concurrently (Python example):
+You can also run multiple plugins concurrently.
+The code below will start two plugins almost simutaneously, then wait for the result one after another.

 ```python
 p1 = api.run("name of plugin 1")